Roof maintenance tips for your home

-Your shingles may have a warranty of 15, 30, or even 50 years, but they may not last as long depending on the pitch of your roof, quality of the installation, quality of the attic ventilation and weather conditions in your area.
-If your roof is showing serious signs of wear, ask a roofing professional to inspect it for you and whether it needs to be replaced; if your roof has been badly damaged by hail or wind, contact your insurance company.
+Your shingles may have a warranty of 15, 30 or even 50 years, but they may not last as long depending on the pitch of your roof, quality of the installation, quality of the attic ventilation and weather conditions in your area.
+If you have bad roof shingles or your roof is showing serious signs of wear, ask a roofing professional to inspect it for you and determine whether it needs to be replaced.
+If your roof has been badly damaged by hail or wind, contact your insurance company.
 The following are some things to think about before having a new roof installed:

 Re-covering an old roof

 - If heavy snow, hail or strong winds are common in your area, building codes may not allow covering an old roof with new shingles.
 In other areas, building codes may only allow one roof re-cover.